 During the European Union Referendum of 2016, Bill was the Chief Whip for the Leave Campaign.
 The British public voted to leave the EU on 23rd June 2016.

-In the 2017 General Election, Bill was once again elected, again with a record majority.
-Bill’s majority now stands at 21,602.
+In the 2017 General Election, Bill was once again elected, again with a record majority of 21,602.

-In Parliament, Bill currently serves as the Chairman of the Committee of Selection, as well as being a member of the Liaison Committee, which scrutinises the Prime Minister’s leadership.
+In Parliament, Bill served as the Chairman of the Committee of Selection, as well as being a member of the Liaison Committee, which scrutinised the Prime Minister’s leadership.